From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: Conclusion and prospects

 The analysis of the cross covariance structure further illustrates the relevance of the model for capturing empirically observed dependence patterns.
 In particular, the derived expressions reveal a scale dependent behavior of both the correlation coefficients and the increments of log volatilities under the small intermittency regime.
 This behavior is reminiscent of the scaling properties of the \(p\)-th order moments of fractional Brownian motion reported by Gatheral \textit{et al.}, with the important distinction that, in the present framework, the scale dependence is governed by powers of the co-Hurst exponents rather than by the classical Hurst exponent.
 As a consequence, the model predicts that any pair of log volatility marginals \(i\) and \(j\) becomes asymptotically decorrelated at small time scales while remaining correlated at larger scales, with a decorrelation speed controlled by the corresponding co-Hurst entry \(H_{i,j}\).
 This multiscale correlation structure provides a natural explanation for the heterogeneous dependence patterns observed across financial assets and time horizons.
+This point will be specifically analyzed at an empirical level in a forthcoming study.

 From a statistical standpoint, the multidimensional small intermittency approximation plays a crucial role in making the model tractable for estimation.
-By exploiting this approximation, we have developed a generalized method of moments (GMM) procedure that allows for the joint estimation of the co-intermittency coefficients, the co-intermittency correlation matrix, and the co-Hurst exponents.
+By exploiting this approximation, we have developed a generalized method of moments (GMM) procedure that allows for the joint estimation of the co-intermittency coefficients, the co-intermittency correlation matrix and the co-Hurst exponents.
 Extensive numerical experiments conducted on synthetic data with fixed parameters demonstrate that the proposed estimation strategy is both stable and accurate, successfully recovering the underlying model parameters within reasonable accuracy.
 These results validate the practical feasibility of the mLog S-fBM framework and provide evidence that the theoretical structure of the model can be effectively leveraged in empirical applications.

 The application of the model to U.S.\ equity market data further highlights its empirical relevance.
 In particular, the estimated upper diagonal entries of the co-Hurst matrix associated with S\&P500 assets are found to be of order \( \simeq 0.12 \), which is remarkably close to the Hurst exponent typically reported for the S\&P~500 index itself.
 In addition, the estimated nonlinear co-intermittency correlation matrix exhibits entries of order \( \simeq 1 \), indicating a strong level of non linear cross dependence in the volatility dynamics.
 These findings suggest that the mLog S-fBM captures salient features of multivariate financial volatility, including both roughness and nonlinear dependence, in a parsimonious and interpretable manner.